 Carrier Genetic Testing screens for these and many other conditions.

-Book your visit at our City of London clinic, open 7 days a week, offering same-day appointments.
+Book your online appointment or visit us at our City of London clinic (+£30), open 7 days a week, offering same-day appointments.

-Our highly trained phlebotomists will take your blood sample quickly and professionally in our private clinic.
+Our highly trained phlebotomists will take your blood sample quickly and professionally in our private clinic - open 7 days a week.

 We provide a comprehensive range of services, from private GP consultations and specialised men's and women's health care to advanced ultrasound scans and proactive health screenings, all within a reassuring and state-of-the-art environment.